-We, at Northside Mental Health Center, respect your privacy.
+We, at Northside Behavioral Health Center, respect your privacy.
 This is part of our code of ethics.
-We are required by law to maintain the privacy of “protected health information” (PHI) about you, to notify you of our legal duties and your legal rights, and to follow the privacy policies described in this notice.
-“Protected health information” means individually identifiable health information about you.
+We are required by law to maintain the privacy of “Protected Health Information” (PHI) about you, to notify you of our legal duties and your legal rights, and to follow the privacy policies described in this notice.
+“Protected Health Information” means individually identifiable health information about you.

 Our Uses and Disclosures